What is Ops in Baseball? – A Comprehensive Guide with Statistics in 2025

 Some people say that OPS distorts a batter’s contribution to their team by giving extra-base hits too much weight while giving the on-base percentage too little weight.

-OPS also thinks that the slugging percentage and on-base percentage are the same, even though the slugging percentage is measured on a scale of 4,000 points and the on-base percentage on a scale of 1,000 points.
+OPS also treats the slugging percentage and on-base percentage as if they are the same, even though the slugging percentage is measured on a scale of 4,000 points and the on-base percentage on a scale of 1,000 points.

 Another problem with OPS is that plate appearances are used as a fractional denominator in the on-base percentage, but at-bats are used as a denominator in the slugging percentage.
 The result is two mixed fractions, which you can’t add together because they have different denominators.